[Paper Notes] CFGRL: Diffusion Guidance Is a Controllable Policy Improvement Operator

 | Retraining needed to tune? | Yes | No |

-| Empirical scaling | Saturates around $1/\beta = 10$ | Continues improving beyond |
+| Empirical scaling | Saturates around \(1/\beta = 10\) | Continues improving beyond |

 4. Special Case: Goal-Conditioned BC (GCBC)

 | This is where CFGRL truly shines.
-Standard GCBC trains a goal-conditioned policy $\pi(a | s,g)$.
-The GCBC objective implicitly creates a product policy: |
+Standard GCBC trains a goal-conditioned policy \(\pi(a | s,g)\).
+The paper makes the connection more explicit than most prior GCBC writeups: |

 The second factor satisfies the conditions of Theorem 1.
 Therefore: